ojobabs/Data-Science-Cookbook/PySpark/From-SAS-to-PySpark.md

 ### How to publish a PySpark dataframe on Hive (DBeaver)

-Let's say we want to save on Hive `agent_demographics`
+Let's say we want to save on the following Hive's location `tenant_insurance_cdsa` the following Pyspark `agent_demographics` table I've just created.
+To to that, follow this steps.

 ```python
 %pyspark